ViggsV/Masterplans/README.md

 - (Resting Place) add interactivity.
 Possibility to select calm sound effects / music.
 Add subtle glow to the buddha.
 - (Terminal) Create a server to store user inputs.

-Developer Note
-I kept a JSON file of my initial terminal log for memorabilia which I left in the repo